UnikumAB/quartzRest/README.md

 ```
 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
-      --port="localhost:8080"  the port to run on
+      --port="localhost:8080"  the host:port to bind on
   -P, --postgres-connection=POSTGRES-CONNECTION
                                Connection string for the postgres database
       --table-prefix="qrtz_"   Prefix of the quartz tables
 ```